Selena Gomez Guilty For Snatching The Weeknd From Bella Hadid, Is Gomez Embarrassed To Meet Bella?

 “Bella is annoyed and tired of being overwhelmed with Selena and Weeknd’s news, so she asked her friends to stop sending her stuff,” an insider stated.

-Bella has been trying to move on but it has not been easy
+Bella has been trying to move on but it has not been easy.

 Sources claim that Bella is keen on moving on but she is constantly bombarded by news about The Weeknd and Selena showing off their love.
 This has reportedly been slowing down her progress and she is pissed about it.
 She is clearly pissed about the constant news about how happy Tesfaye and Gomez have been as a couple.
 It is not clear what would happen if the two ladies were to accidentally bump into each other at the music event.
 There has been speculation that Bella would tell off Selena or perhaps a cat fight would take place.
 Hopefully, it will not come to that.